lanl/MF-LBM/README.md

 ## Performance Benchmarking
-The computational performance benchmarking of MF-LBM was done on LANL Darwin testbed machine.
+The computational performance benchmarking of MF-LBM was done on the LANL Darwin testbed machine.

 [Single node/card performance benchmarking](test_suites/3D_simulation/6.performance_benchmarking/) is to show the portability of the code.